DIY Peat Pot Wreath Idea Easy And Quick To Make

 Step 1: Crafting Charm: Whimsical DIY Peat Pot Wreath

 I printed a French graphic on printer paper.
 You can find free vintage graphics at The Graphics Fairy.
-Feel free to check my Pinterest board for many free graphics too.
+Feel free to check my Pinterest board for many free graphics, too.
 I have collected quite a collection.
-Visiting The Graphics Fairy or Pinterest is a great way to add no additional cost to this spring wreath.
+Visiting The Graphics Fairy or Pinterest is a great way to add this spring wreath at no additional cost.

 Step 2: Decoupage Magic with French Flair